May 22, 2017

 Fields’ strong leadership was critical to the company’s North American restructuring, turnaround at the end of the last decade, and record profits in both 2015 and 2016.

-Fields joined Ford in 1989 and progressed through a number of leadership positions in the United States, South America, Asia and Europe.
+He joined Ford in 1989 and progressed through a number of leadership positions in the United States, South America, Asia and Europe.
 Throughout his career, he has managed a series of turnarounds in many of Ford’s businesses around the world, most notably as president of The Americas, where he led a transformation of the company’s North America operations.

 Fields formerly served as chief operating officer, Ford Motor Company, a position to which he was named in December 2012.
 In this role, and as CEO, he was responsible for overseeing Ford’s fastest global manufacturing expansion in 50 years, and managing the most aggressive global product introduction schedule in the company’s history.
 Prior to this, Fields served as executive vice president, Ford Motor Company.
 He was named president, The Americas, in October 2005.

-Fields also formerly served as executive vice president, Ford of Europe and Premier Automotive Group, where he led all activities for Ford’s premium vehicle business group, and for Ford brand vehicles manufactured and sold in Europe.
+He also formerly served as executive vice president, Ford of Europe and Premier Automotive Group, where he led all activities for Ford’s premium vehicle business group, and for Ford brand vehicles manufactured and sold in Europe.
 Prior to this, Fields was chairman and chief executive officer, Premier Automotive Group.

 From 2000 to 2002, he was president and chief executive officer, Mazda Motor Corporation, leading the company through a significant transformation.
 Fields was named a Global Leader of Tomorrow by the World Economic Forum in 2000 and CNBC Asia Business Leader – Innovator of the Year in 2001.

+Fields served as chair of the U.S.-China Business Council from June 2015 to May 2017.
 He was named to Fast Company’s 2016 Most Creative People in Business list for steering Ford in a more adventurous direction.
 In May 2016, Fields and his wife Jane served as co-chairs for the annual benefit for Robin Hood Foundation – New York’s largest poverty-fighting organization.
 Fields served as chair for United Way for Southeastern Michigan’s 2013-14 campaign.